heptarch/heptarch.github.io/drafts/demon.md

 "I have been carrying out researches into the optical properties of magnetised fluids."
 He must restrain himself from laughing at the absurdity.
 "In what connection?
 And how, ah, forgive me, how could you possibly get access to the necessary equipment?"
-He leafs theatrically through the notebook without paying attention.
+He leafs theatrically through the notebook.
+A bunch of scribbles...

 She explains as if it was as commonplace as the teapot.
 "I am employed by the London Pneumatic Despatch Company to do so---much more